 Brain computation controlling behavior.

 The Gonzalez lab was inaugurated on January 1st, 2023, on the 5th floor of the Sandler Neuroscience Building at the UCSF Mission Bay Campus.
-We are affiliated with the Neuroscience Program at UCSF, the Weill Institute for Neurosciences, the Kavli Institute for Fundamental Neuroscience, and the Chan Zuckerberg Biohub.
+We are affiliated with the Neuroscience Program at UCSF, the Weill Institute for Neurosciences, the Kavli Institute for Fundamental Neuroscience, the Chan Zuckerberg Biohub and the Howard Hughes Medical Institute.

 Research in the Gonzalez lab takes advantage of the latest advancement in 1-/ 2-photon imaging and electrophysiology to access neuronal activity in the brain of behaving mice and songbirds.
 Currently, our research focuses on identifying how information transfer between networks of neurons controlling learned behavior is compromised by noise and how distributed neuronal networks adjust their activity to preserve behavior.